yashwant-shrivastava/crawler-google-places/README.md

 <!-- toc end -->

 ## Features
 This Google Maps crawler will enable you to get more data from Google Places than the official [Google Maps Places API](https://developers.google.com/places/web-service/search).
+Read our step-by-step guide on [how to scrape Google Maps](https://blog.apify.com/how-to-scrape-data-from-google-maps/)

 ## Advantages over Google Maps API
 The official Google Maps Places API is an adequate option for many use cases, but this scraper can provide: